Introduction to Sociology

 MC Mathematics and Computing

-American & Indigenous Studies; Environmental & Urban Studies; Environmental Studies; Global & International Studies; Human Rights
+Crosslists: American & Indigenous Studies; Environmental & Urban Studies; Global & International Studies; Human Rights

 The aim of this course is to enable students to understand and use the various research methods developed in the social sciences, with an emphasis on quantitative methods.
 The course will be concerned with the theory and rationale upon which social research is based, as well as the practical aspects of research and the problems the researcher is likely to encounter.
 The course is divided into two parts.
 In the first, we will learn how to formulate research questions and hypotheses, how to choose the appropriate research method for the problem, and how to maximize chances for valid and reliable findings.
 In the second part, we will learn how to perform simple data analysis and how to interpret and present findings in a written report.
 For a final paper, students use data from the U.S. General Social Survey (GSS) to study public attitudes toward issues such as abortion, immigration, inequality and welfare, affirmative action, gender roles, religion, the media, and gun laws.
 By the end of the semester, students will have the necessary skills for designing and conducting independent research for term papers and senior projects, as well as for non-academic enterprises.
 Admission by permission of the instructor.